apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 #### Example

 Here we give some examples of using writing data statistics.
+Users can query the write statistics items which they need through the SELECT statement.( The query method is consistent with the commom timeseries query method.
 To know the total number of global writing points, use `select` clause to query it's value.
 The query statement is:

 ```sql